 As part of his ruling, Judge Shelby said:

 “[The] Defendants experienced many economic benefits from their removal of emission control devices, installation of defeat parts, sale of defeat parts, and ownership or operation of tampered vehicles.
 These economic benefits continue extending well beyond the profits from these prohibited activities to Defendants’ status as television and social media celebrities, the reputation and notoriety of their brands, and the economic leverage they have used to accumulate assets and start new businesses.”

 The Diesel Brothers have henceforth been barred from removing emissions control devices such as DPFs and EGRs and might find themselves in contempt of court if caught violating pollution standards in the future.

-It’s unclear what all of this means for the TV series, which has been running since 2016 and began its sixth series in December 2019.
+It’s unclear what all of this means for the TV series, which has been running since 2016 and began its sixth series in December 2019 [update - it’s since been announced that the next series will start on 22 June].
 When contacted by Car Throttle, Discovery declined to comment.